 Beauty is an important part of our lives.
 Ugliness too.
 It is no surprise then that philosophers since antiquity have been interested in our experiences of and judgments about beauty and ugliness.
 They have tried to understand the nature of these experiences and judgments, and they have also wanted to know whether these experiences and judgments were legitimate.
-Both these projects took a sharpened form in the 20th century, when this part of our lives came under a sustained attack in both European and American intellectual circles.
-Much of the discourse about beauty since the 18th century had deployed a notion of the “aesthetic”, and so that notion in particular came in for criticism.
+Both these projects took a sharpened form in the twentieth century, when this part of our lives came under a sustained attack in both European and North American intellectual circles.
+Much of the discourse about beauty since the eighteenth century had deployed a notion of the “aesthetic”, and so that notion in particular came in for criticism.
 This disdain for the aesthetic may have roots in a broader cultural Puritanism, which fears the connection between the aesthetic and pleasure.
-Even to suggest, in the recent climate, that an artwork might be good because it is pleasurable, as opposed to cognitively, morally or politically beneficial, is to court derision.
-The 20th century has not been kind to the notions of beauty or the aesthetic.
-Nevertheless, some thinkers—philosophers, as well as others in the study of particular arts— have persisted in thinking seriously about beauty and the aesthetic.
-In the first part of this essay, we look at the particularly rich account of judgments of beauty given to us by Immanuel Kant.
+At one time, from the 1960s to the 1990s, even to suggest that an artwork might be good because it is pleasurable, as opposed to cognitively, morally or politically beneficial, was to court derision.
+(This is less true now.)
+The twentieth century was not kind to the notions of beauty or the aesthetic.
+Nevertheless, there were always some thinkers—philosophers, as well as others in the study of particular arts—who persisted in thinking seriously about beauty and the aesthetic.
+In the first part of this essay, we will look at the particularly rich account of judgments of beauty given to us by Immanuel Kant.
 The notion of a “judgment of taste” is central to Kant’s account and also to virtually everyone working in traditional aesthetics; so we begin by examining Kant’s characterization of the judgment of taste.
-In the second part, we look at the issues that 20th century thinkers have raised.
-We end by drawing on Kant’s account of the judgment of taste to consider whether the notion of the aesthetic is viable.
+In the second part, we look at the issues that twentieth century thinkers raised.
+In the third part, we consider disinterestedness, which is taken by Kant to be part of the judgment of taste.
+We end, in the fourth part, by drawing on Kant’s account of the judgment of taste to consider whether the notion of the aesthetic is viable.

 - 1. The Judgment of Taste